zaproxy/zaproxy/README.md

 # [![](https://raw.githubusercontent.com/wiki/zaproxy/zaproxy/images/zap32x32.png) OWASP ZAP](https://www.owasp.org/index.php/ZAP)
-The OWASP Zed Attack Proxy (ZAP) is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.

-It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing as well as being a useful addition to an experienced pen testers toolbox.
+The OWASP Zed Attack Proxy (ZAP) is one of the world’s most popular free security tools and is actively maintained by hundreds of international volunteers[*](#justification).
+It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
+Its also a great tool for experienced pentesters to use for manual security testing.

 [![](https://raw.githubusercontent.com/wiki/zaproxy/zaproxy/images/ZAP-Download.png)](https://github.com/zaproxy/zaproxy/wiki/Downloads)